modux/knock-totp/README.md

-## knock: A port-knocking implementation
+## knock: A port-knocking implementation (with TOTP support)

 Copyright (c) 2004, Judd Vinet <jvinet@zeroflux.org>

+Updated with TOTP support 01/2024 by T Farrant - Modux Ltd.

 ### ABOUT